Cost to Unblock a Drain

 Draining Rods

 In cases where you are certain you can identify the blockage location it may be appropriate to rod your drains yourself.
-Draining rods come in a variety of materials and lengths, but generally speaking they are made of 1 meter long polypropylene tubing, known for its strong but flexible properties.
+Draining rods come in a variety of materials and lengths, but generally speaking they are made of 1 metre long polypropylene tubing, known for its strong but flexible properties.

 You can purchase a set of draining rods for around £15 to £25, with some packs offering different attachments such as a worm and/or plunger attachment or even a storage bag.